Emergency Birthing for non-birthing and Level 1 Services Program

 Aims of the Emergency Birthing Program

-The aim of the program is to focus on the clinical skills and knowledge to:
+The aim of the program is to provide clinical skills and knowledge to:

-- Early identification of women that may need referral for antenatal assessment or transfer care to a higher level service,
+Identify women that may need referral for antenatal assessment or transfer of care to a higher level service.

 2020 Emergency Birthing Programs

-If you would like to schedule a MANE program for your maternity service.
-Please contact the MSEP team for more information.
+If you would like to schedule an Emergency Birthing program for your health service, please contact the MSEP team for more information.